Housing dairy cattle is a vast topic with a huge amount of research having being done in the last few years.

 Every type and size of system will have its own challenges it is important to build housing to be farm specific and look for practical solutions to risk factors identified.

-Corner stones of good housing are: adequate stocking density, comfort including bedding and cubicle design, walking surfaces and adequate feeding and loafing space available.
+Housing dairy cattle successfully requires: adequate stocking density, comfort including bedding and cubicle design, walking surfaces and adequate feeding and loafing space available.